BillyDM/CTAGDRC/README.md

 Download prebuilt binaries in the [Releases](https://github.com/BillyDM/CTAGDRC/releases) tab.

-> Note to MacOS users: The binaries are not signed, meaning you may have to tweak system security settings to use it.
+> Note to MacOS users: The binaries are not signed, meaning you may have to [disable gatekeeper](https://disable-gatekeeper.github.io/) to use it.
 Also, native Apple silicon is not supported yet, but it is planned.

 ## Building